All clubs are currently meeting through Zoom video-conferencing.

 Debate League clubs meet for 2-hours, twice per month, between September and May (plus free entrance to the SLAM annual event).

 While members learn to conduct full competitive debates, we frequently mix in debate sparring sessions which are short, fun, and easy, one-, two-, or three-person debates on topics that don’t require deep research, e.g., “School uniforms should be required,” “The rise of selfies is a troubling cultural problem,” “Whataburger vs. In-N-Out,” etc.

-Lots of fun and engaging activities are used to help instill skills like speaking clearly, note-taking (referred to as flowing), thinking on your feet, organizing your thoughts, being creative and adapting, and determining what is relevant in material.
+Useful skills like speaking clearly, note-taking (referred to as flowing), thinking on your feet, organizing your thoughts, being creative and adapting, and determining what is relevant in material are also developed.

 Light to moderate homework is assigned to help reinforce what’s been learned and prep for debates.

 Yes, you are welcome to visit the group to “check us out.”
 Guests are seated with the members, and are sometimes given the option to participate in some of the meeting’s activities.
 To arrange for a visit, call or text us at 214-972-8046, or email email@example.com.

 The best time to join is when there is an opening in the club.
 Membership is limited to 16.
 After that, we add names to a waiting list.
 To find out if there is space in your desired club, call or text 214-972-8046 or email firstname.lastname@example.org.

 We have a series of activities, videos, and take-home work for new members to get them caught up on the basics.
 Typically new members are able to jump right into impromptu sparring debates (at which they will improve, with experience), and of course games don’t require special experience.